dva81/dva81.github.io/_posts/2024-06-05-AI-builder quick guide.md

 ### 4. Integrating File Imports
 Adjust the flow to accommodate file imports from SharePoint or Teams.
 This integration allows for a seamless transition of documents from these storage solutions into the AI Builder processing pipeline.
-For this I duplicated the email importer flow and adjusted the steps in get the files from a sharepoint location.
+For this I duplicated the email importer flow and adjusted the steps in the flow to retrieve the files from a sharepoint location.

 It took only a few hours to get the document automation application up and running.
-After processing a few documents a few opportunities for improvement emerged
+After processing a few documents a few opportunities for improvement emerged.

 ## Customizing Features for Enhanced Usability

 ### 1. Enhancing the User Interface
-The out-of-the-box user interface (UI) includes an interactive table, which may not be entirely user-friendly for all scenarios.
+The out-of-the-box user interface (UI) includes an interactive table, which may not be entirely user-friendly for all scenarios like high volume input or table manipulation.
 To improve this, custom buttons and actions were created within the app, enhancing the overall user experience (UX) and making the toolkit more intuitive.
+I added an add, delete and copy row button and a general save button.
+The copy function is great if lines have similar text in it and were not extracted properly.
+And the lay-out was tweaked a bit.
+The pdf viewer was made a bit smaller to allow for more room for the table and fields.
 ![image](https://github.com/dva81/dva81.github.io/assets/65031840/22280ec1-a86a-48e5-9f5a-f66a4463c785)

 ### 2. Overcoming Table Structure Challenges